wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - Need comprehensible error message if the user does not have Cassandra running (need an error message that is better than a stack trace)
-- Desperately need more unit tests for the Cassandra / Hadoop code that I wrote, also for the record reader and input format in Kiji MR
+- Desperately need more unit tests for the Cassandra / Hadoop code that I wrote, also for the record reader and input format in Kiji MR.
 - Add integration tests
   - Especially need tests with multiple Cassandra nodes to make sure that the new Cassandra / Hadoop code in KijiMR and in the Cassandra2/Hadoop2 interface works properly.